talison/jekyll-cmd-line/README.md

 * `layout`: The layout that should be specified in the [YAML Front Matter](http://wiki.github.com/mojombo/jekyll/yaml-front-matter) for new posts and drafts in this site. (optional, defaults to 'none')
 * `extension`: The file extension to use when creating post and draft files. (optional)

-For a full example, see sample.jekyll.
+For a full example, see [sample.jekyll](http://github.com/talison/jekyll-cmd-line/blob/master/sample.jekyll).

 ### Usage ###

-These examples assume you have a `.jekyll` file in your `HOME` directory with contents of sample.jekyll.
+These examples assume you have a `.jekyll` file in your `HOME` directory with contents of [sample.jekyll](http://github.com/talison/jekyll-cmd-line/blob/master/sample.jekyll).

+__Print usage__

+    jekyll-cmd-line --help

 __Create a new draft in your default site__